 Fortunately, there is a quick solution.
 Follow these steps:

-- Click on the Settings menu on the right.
+- Click on the menu icon in the upper left.

-- Type University of New England in the box that appears.
+- Type University of New England in the Show library access links box.

 - Click on the blue Search button.